-You can access your team site from the SharePoint Home page, from the Files section of your Office 365 Group, or on the go with the SharePoint mobile apps.
+You can access your team site from the SharePoint Home page, from the Files section of your Office 365 group if Office 365 Groups is enabled, or on the go with the SharePoint mobile apps.
 You can also find your SharePoint files in OneDrive.

-Note: Some functionality is introduced gradually to organizations that have opted in to the First Release program.
+Note: Some functionality is introduced gradually to organizations that have set up the targeted release options in Office 365.
 This means that you may not yet see this feature or it may look different than what is described in the help articles.